-The Company's initial therapeutic goal is to develop a safe and effective therapy for prostate cancer patients whose tumors have progressed on current antiandrogen therapy.
-However, preclinical studies suggest the potential of the Company's Aniten compounds to increase therapeutic activity when combined with antiandrogens at the earlier stage of the disease.
-Therefore, while the Company's first priority is to continue Phase I clinical development of EPI 7386 as a single agent, in parallel the Company has also been conducting preclinical studies and planning clinical studies to evaluate EPI-7386 in combination with other agents.
-These preclinical studies are being conducted in collaboration with industry collaborators and academic institutions.
-In addition, the Company has engaged in discussions with the relevant pharmaceutical companies in the prostate cancer space regarding potential collaborative clinical trials of combination therapy in earlier line of treatment for patients with mCRPC, including those announced with Janssen, Astellas, and Bayer.
-In future preclinical studies, the Company intends to further explore other potential applications for AR-NTD inhibitors, including breast cancer and other AR-associated cancers.
+The Company's initial therapeutic goal is to develop a safe and effective therapy for prostate cancer patients whose tumors have progressed on current antiandrogen therapy while remaining prevalently driven by the AR pathway.
+However, preclinical studies suggest the potential of the Company's aniten compounds to increase therapeutic activity when combined with antiandrogens at the earlier stage of the disease.
+Therefore, while the Company's initial priority is to continue Phase I clinical development of EPI 7386 as a single agent, in parallel the Company has also been conducting preclinical studies in collaboration with industry and academic institutions.
+In addition, the Company has developed collaborations with the relevant pharmaceutical companies in the prostate cancer space for the conduct of clinical trials of combination therapies in earlier line of treatment for patients with mCRPC.
+The Company's intent to support these collaborative clinical trials with Janssen, Astellas, and Bayer have been announced.
+The first of these studies, involving the combination of EPI-7386 with enzalutamide, is being conducted in collaboration with Astellas and Pfizer.
+ESSA will operationally conduct this trial, with an initial Phase I dose equilibration phase following by a randomized Phase 2 trial involving a planned 120 patients.
+The enzalutamide for this trial will be supplied by Astellas.
+The first patient in this Phase 1 / 2 study was dosed in January 2022.
+Combination trials with abiraterone acetate with prednisone, and with apalutamide will be conducted by Janssen and and are expected to be initiated around the middle of the first half of calendar 2022, and a combination clinical trial with darolutamide is expected to be initiated by Bayer thereafter.
+From the preclinical perspective, the Company together with collaborators is further exploring other potential applications for AR-NTD inhibitors, including breast cancer and other AR-associated cancers.